Ferrara Fire Apparatus

 Ferrara Fire Apparatus is an American manufacturer of heavy-duty emergency service equipment.
 The firm is based in Holden, Louisiana, and was founded by Chris Ferrara.

-Ferrara offers a custom-design process that gives the customer input into how the truck will be built.
-The manufacturing facility has a floor area of nearly 300,000 square feet and was built by Firmin Construction Corporation.
+Ferrara offers a custom-design process that allows customer to influence how their truck is built.
+The manufacturing facility, with a floor area of nearly 300,000 square feet, was constructed by Firmin Construction Corporation.

 In 2017, Ferrara Fire Apparatus became a wholly owned subsidiary after being acquired by the REV Group.

 Apparatus

 Ferrara Fire Apparatus manufactures a wide variety of fire apparatus including the MVP Rescue Pumper, Custom Pumpers, Aerial Ladders, Aerial Platforms, Industrial Pumpers, Tankers, Rescue, and Wildland trucks.

-Ferrara's new Inundator Super Pumper is considered to be the world's largest capacity NFPA-rated fire engine.
-This truck contains a pump capable of freely moving 5500 GPM from draft.
-This figure can rise to 10,000 GPM or more if the pump intake is connected to a pressurized source, such as a municipal water source.
+Ferrara's new Inundator Super Pumper is recognized as the world's largest capacity NFPA-rated fire engine.
+This truck features a pump capable of delivering 5500 GPM from draft.
+This rate can increase to 10,000 GPM or more if the pump intake is connected to a pressurized source, such as a municipal water source.